GALLERY

 We devoted April 22 to hiking up the trail to Tiger's Nest Monastery.
 Two of my four participants did the hike, while the other two declined and stayed in Paro.
 The hike is quite substantial, with a 900m (nearly 3000ft) elevation gain.
 There is a cafe quite far up the mountain toward the monastery, which is as far as one can reach by hiring a horse to go up the trail.
 From there, a substantial further uphill hike leads to an observation area overlooking the monastery.
 From the overlook, one must go down about 700 steps into a gorge and then back up 600 steps on the other side to reach the monastery.
 My two participants did that part of the trail and toured the monastery itself.
 I was slower going up so didn't go any further than a viewing area about 100 steps down from the overlook.
 It was not an especially easy hike, as it is almost continuously uphill to the overlook.
 Even so, it was well worth doing.
 Many people visit the monastery, perhaps most as tourists but also some on pilgrimage to pay their respects, pray, and leave offerings.
 After hiking back down the trail, we had time to visit the Rinpung Dzong.
 One cannot go inside, but we walked the trail around the outer walls.

 On the morning of our last full day of the tour we drove up to Chele La.
 On clear days one can see higher peaks of the Himalaya on the border between Bhutan and Tibet.
 Along the road we encountered a Kalij Pheasant followed by two Satyr Tragopans.
 We saw several Blood Pheasants, these with much less red on them than the ones seen earlier in the highlands above Yongko La.
 A few people saw a Eurasian Woodcock that scurried across the road in front of our minibus.
 Along the road we also had good views of Spotted Nutcracker and Whistler's Warbler.
 We ate a picnic breakfast at the top of the pass While there was had brief views of Himalayan Monal and distant views of White-winged Grosbeak.
 After breakfast we drove back down the pass, stopping a couple times for some birding without seeing much of anything.
-We reached out hotel at 11:30 and had lunch there.
+We reached our hotel at 11:30 and had lunch there.
+On our way back to Paro, some participants saw a Himalayan Bluetail.
 That afternoon we visited the National Museum, housed in the ancient Ta-dzong building in Paro.
 The museum houses numerous masterpieces of Bhutanese art covering 1500 years of Bhutan's heritage.
+We then went to a previously reliable spot to look for the scarce and secretive Black-tailed Crake.
+No luck.
+We then went to a second spot and again no luck.
+Finally, at the third site we tried and after considerable patience, we had good views of a crake as it briefly came into the open.

 We departed Bhutan the morning of April 24 via flight from Paro to Bangkok with a stopover in Daca, Bangladesh.
 En route to the airport in Paro, we stopped to see how the Ibisbills were doing The female and two, now larger, chicks were present.
 Everyone considered the tour a great success, with wonderful birding as well as a memorable visit to several important cultural sites in Bhutan.